-Buying a used car.
+In the market for a new vehicle?
+Then why not buy a second hand car.
 It makes sense considering your budget.
 It makes sense considering your needs.
-And it makes sense to make your used car purchase from a dealer.
+And it makes sense to buy a second hand car from a dealer.

 Sure.
 You may find a slightly better price from a private seller.
 But you’re really rolling the dice.

-With private sellers, there’s no statutory warranty.
+With private sellers, there’s no statutory warranty when buying a used vehicle.
 Drive away and five minutes later the wheels fall off?
 You’re out of luck.
 And out of options.

 With private sales, a clear title of the vehicle isn’t guaranteed either.
 So any faults found won’t be covered by Fair Trading.
 And you’re stuck with no legal backup.

-The same goes for picking up a used car at auction.
+The same goes for picking up a second hand car at auction.

 You can’t test drive the car.
 It may or may not come with a warranty.
-And you probably won’t be able to have it inspected thoroughly right then and there on the day of the auction.
+And you probably won’t be able to have it inspected thoroughly right there and then on the day of the auction.

-You’ve been visiting the local dealerships.
-Strolling the lots.
-When finally, something catches your eye.
+You’ve been visiting the local dealerships and strolling the used car lots.
+Then finally, something catches your eye.

 It’s exactly what you were looking for.
 The price is right.
-But before you sign on the dotted line, there’s a couple of things you’ll want to check twice before striking a deal.
+But before you sign on the dotted lines, there’s a couple of things you’ll want to check twice before striking a deal.

 1. Engine Check

-When taking the car for a test drive, you’ll want to make sure that the engine runs smoothly (and quietly) while driving and when idling.
+When taking the used car for a test drive, you’ll want to make sure that the engine runs smoothly (and quietly) when driving and when idling.

 Check the oil dipstick too.
 You’ll want to see nice, honey-coloured oil.
 Unless it’s a diesel, where black oil is normal.
 Ask to see the service book to confirm that the car has been serviced regularly.